-As a child, I developed a strong fascination for the written word.
+As a child, I developed a fascination for the written word.
 After devouring the young classics (Harry Potter, Lord of the Rings, Greek mythology), I moved on to the dictionary and thesaurus.
-I used to have a couple of English dictionaries and thesauruses (thesauri!) on my desk (the inspiring advantage of having an English teacher as a mother), and I would turn to them whenever my inner procrastinator looked for a distracting from boring homework.
+I used to have a couple of English dictionaries and thesauruses (thesauri!) on my desk (one of the advantages of having an English teacher for a mother), and I would turn to them whenever my inner procrastinator looked for distractions from boring homework.
 Which was a lot.

-That’s how I ended up applying to study Linguistics in the UK.
+That’s how I ended up studying Linguistics in the UK.
 I was utterly enthralled by how languages worked (grammar, syntax, etymologies).
 I was also quite a fervent fan-fiction writer, in a previous life, but that’s a story for another time.

 Time passed and I ended up following a slightly different path, abandoning my academic career as a linguist for the uncertain future of a cinephile anthropologist.

-Nonetheless, my familiarity with writing has never abandoned me, and I’ve used it to make some kind of income in many different capacities.
+Nonetheless, my predilection for writing has never abandoned me, and I’ve used it to occasionally support myself in different capacities.